ventusio/constellation24/README.md

 - Scaffolding - creating the initial structure of the project
 - Editing - making small changes to code
 - Testing - writing tests

+_Note:_ to be 100% honest, we would not have been 25% as productive without copilot.
+It made it possible to build this at all as a two person team who also has full-time jobs.

 # Local Dev